Mon - Fri: 6:30am - 6:00pm

 The toughest places to pass your driving test in Perth

 Have a read of the following article.
 Rather than scaring you with the low first time pass rates across the State, what the article highlights is that there is no substitute for good preparation.
-Remember the 5 P’s – PROPER PREPARATION PREVENTS POOR PERFORMANCE! – or words to that effect!
+Remember the 6 P’s – PROPER PREPARATION PREVENTS PISS POOR PERFORMANCE!

 http://www.watoday.com.au/wa-news/the-toughest-places-to-pass-your-driving-test-in-perth-20180215-h0w5y4.html